 2. Make a Plan

-Paris is a big city blessed with an overabundance of things to do.
 While it’s usually helpful to have some sort of itinerary when visiting a city, it’s more essential in Paris than most.
-(This is true even for longer stays.)
 If you don’t start your day with at least a rough idea of what it will entail, you could end up wasting a lot of time in decision-making or unnecessary transit.
+This is true even for longer stays!

 Start by choosing your sights and activities for the day, then plot out the most efficient route to hit each one.
 Many places are less crowded in the morning or just after opening, so consider making your highest priority destinations the first ones you visit.
 Spots like the Louvre and the Eiffel Tower are much more enjoyable if you’re not sharing them with thousands of fellow tourists.